 At a Glance

 The Safe Routes to School program encourages students to bicycle and walk to school, but this is not practical for all students.
-For parents who must drive their children to school, the strategies and resources below can help to reduce congestion and improve safety.
+The strategies and resources below can help schools to manage congestion while improving drop-off and pick-up safety.

 Curb Striping or Painting